Tustin/pkg-merge/README.md

 ## Using
-Create a folder in your the exe directory called 'pkgs'

-Put all of your pkg files inside this folder
+Create a folder and put all your pkgs inside this folder

+Run the program using the following command:

+`pkg-merge.exe -dir "myDir"` (replace myDir with your folder name)

-Run the program; It'll merge all the parts into the main root package file (the one with _0 at the end of the name)
+The program will merge all the pkg parts into the root pkg file (the one with _0 at the end of the name)